CHIA-HSUANCHOU/Project-Principal-Component-Analysis-on-Life-Insurance-and-Real-Estate/README.md

 - X7: Brand character

 **Interpretation**:
-This factor represents overall brand image or **reputation**, where higher recall, trust, and uniqueness are associated with more favorable evaluations.
+This factor represents overall brand image or reputation, where higher recall, trust, and uniqueness are associated with more favorable evaluations.

 #### - **Factor 2: Small Brand Awareness**